Tools Reference

 - Green indicator shows the source point

 Color Replace — Alt+click to sample a target color, then paint to replace matching pixels with the current brush color.
-Preserves luminosity for natural-looking results.
+Four Photoshop-style blend modes control which HSL channels get swapped: Color (default, preserves luminosity), Hue, Saturation, and Luminosity.
 The tolerance slider controls how closely pixels must match the sampled color before being replaced.
 Useful for selectively recoloring objects or correcting color casts in specific areas.

 - Alt+click to sample the target color